Abu Yaaza

-Abu Yaaza Yalnour ibn Maymun ibn Abdallah Dukkali Hazmiri al-Gharbi (d.
-572/1177) (also Bouazza) was a Dukkala Berber Sufi saint.
-He was the teacher of Abu Madyan.
+Abu Yaaza Yalnur ibn Maymun ibn Abdallah Dukkali Hazmiri al-Gharbi (d.
+1 Shawwal 572/2 April 1177) (also Bouazza) was a 12th-century Maghrebi Sufi Saint.

+Early life and career

+Abu Yaaza was from a sub-Atlantic Berber tribe.
+He was a student of Abu Shuayb and the teacher of Abu Madyan.
 Abu al-Abbas al-Azafi wrote his biography: Di'amat al-yaqin fi za'amat al-muttaqin (The Pillar of certainty in the leadership of the God-conscious).
-His grave and mosque was renovated in 1691 by sultan Moulay Ismael.
+His grave and mosque was renovated in 1691 by Sultan Moulay Ismael.
 A yearly moussem is celebrated in his honour.

 He mausoleum is located in the eponymous town of Moulay Bouazza.